JensRoland/kegstand/docs/index.md

 > keg deploy
 ```

-This will automatically deploy the new endpoint to AWS, and it should be ready to take requests in a few minutes.
+This will automatically build the project, deploy the new endpoint to AWS, and it should be ready to take requests in a few minutes.
 Under the hood, Kegstand uses CDK, so all the corresponding cloud resources deploy together as a stack in the AWS Cloudformation console.

 To test the endpoint, you simply issue a GET request to the generated endpoint URL, either by opening it in a browser or by using a tool like curl or [HTTPie](https://httpie.org/).
 For example, using HTTPie: